elnexreal/EminemGeiTest/README.md

-# test
+# Eminem gei test

+A mod for geode where Eminem asks you if you are "gei" or not

-This is where she makes a mod.
+## This mod is a joke, its bullshit and its useless btw